Region · East Lothian

 Golf in East Lothian

-Twenty-five miles of coast east of Edinburgh, ten serious links courses, and the densest concentration of championship-grade golf in the world outside the St Andrews peninsula.
+Golf in East Lothian means 21 courses packed into twenty-five miles of coast east of Edinburgh — the densest concentration of championship-grade golf in the world outside the St Andrews peninsula.
+We review 17 of them on this page, from Open-rota Muirfield down to Musselburgh's municipal nine, where six Opens were played and a round still costs just over £20.
 East Lothian markets itself as Scotland's Golf Coast and the marketing is, for once, justified.
 Muirfield has hosted sixteen Opens.
 The Renaissance Club hosts the Genesis Scottish Open.
 North Berwick West has a Redan that every golf architect on earth has tried to copy.
 Gullane has three courses on one estate, each playable by visitors without club introduction.
 And Dunbar — overlooked by most itineraries — sits on a strip of links between the harbour and the North Sea that Old Tom Morris himself laid out in 1856.

 The geographic compactness is the trip-planning advantage that drives everything else.
 Edinburgh Airport is thirty minutes from Gullane.
 The eastern courses at Dunbar and Eyemouth are an hour.
 Three rounds in two days without changing hotel is not just possible here — it's the normal way to play the coast.
 The train from Edinburgh Waverley reaches North Berwick in thirty-three minutes for £7.40 return, which means even car-less visitors can put together a meaningful golf trip.

-Green fees range from £55 at Kilspindie (a member-friendly nine-hole that visitors can play on weekday afternoons) to £395 at Muirfield (and only on the two days a week visitors are allowed).
+Green fees range from £90 at Kilspindie (a member-friendly links that visitors can play on weekday afternoons) to £395 at Muirfield (and only on the two days a week visitors are allowed).
 The Renaissance Club sits at the top end too — £350 in peak — but is a private members' club that takes visitor bookings through specific times of year only.
-The mid-range — Gullane No. 1 at £225, North Berwick West at £255, Dunbar at £140 — is where most rounds happen, and is genuinely competitive with the equivalent green fees in Fife while requiring less driving.
+The mid-range — Gullane No. 1 at £285, North Berwick West at £255, Dunbar at £140 — is where most rounds happen, and is genuinely competitive with the equivalent green fees in Fife while requiring less driving.

 The headline courses